With a beautiful dress, what else does a girl need to feel like a million bucks on a very special day? Jewelry!

 Earrings, bracelets, necklaces, and brooches.
 The veil and a tiara.
 Just because you got ’em, or can afford ’em, doesn’t mean that you should plan to wear them all.

 Here’s the first difference about styling a wedding dress: with the lace, sparkles, folds or other embellishments that catch the eye, most wedding dresses are, themselves, wearable pieces of jewelry.

 Coco Chanel advised: “before you leave the house, look at yourself in a mirror and remove one piece of jewelry”.
 We don’t actually suggest that you take off your dress and go out… but we do believe in avoiding the Christmas tree effect by narrowing your jewelry options.

 Coordination of the jewelry.

-Whatever you wear should go well with other accessories, with the dress, and with your eyes and hair.
+Whatever you wear should go well with your hair accessories including the veil, with the dress, and with your eyes.
 The colors, shapes, and style should be coordinated.
-Colors of your metals should match, and shapes and patterns should echo each other.
+Colors of your metals should match, and shapes and patterns should subtly echo each other.

 And, finally, balance.
 Once you get the basics down, jewelry styling is all about balance.
-A more prominent piece should be balanced by… naked skin, or perhaps by modest, complementary ‘supporting actors’ around it.
+A prominent piece should be balanced by… naked skin, or perhaps by modest, complementary ‘supporting actors’ around it.
 So, for example, be careful with matching ‘necklace + earrings’ sets.
-Consider each piece on its own merits – and you may see that together, they look unbalanced.
-Both are often too small, and get lost in the overall look, or they are too big, and compete for attention.
+Although it’s great to have matching shapes, you may see that together, they look unbalanced.
+Both are often too small, and get lost in the overall look, or they are too big, and compete with each other for attention.

 If you hate the thought of not being able to wear a piece of favorite jewelry because it looks a little busy together with the other pieces, consider switching between different jewelry looks throughout the day.
 Changing your jewelry will make your dress look a little different, too.